Apply for a Grant

 - Groups or organizations that display an intolerant attitude towards others on the basis of age, religion, sex, race/ethnicity, disability, class or sexual orientation.

-- Organizations working with young women and transgender youth but led by individuals (over 30 years of age).
+- Organizations working with young women and trans youth but led by individuals over 30 years of age.
 We do not fund youth “programs” of existing organizations — we fund youth-led groups.
+At this time FRIDA will not provide funding to initiatives led by young men even if they self define as feminists because of our limited resources that are dedicated to address the fundamental inequality and discrimination faced by young women and young trans* people.

-- Scholarships, internship or school fees (including Doctoral or other research)
+- Scholarships, internship or school fees (including Doctoral and other academic research)

 - Proposals submitted by individuals, government institutions, political organizations or religious groups.